jaason-shi/learning-hub-user-documentation/docs/task1.md

-# How To Enroll Into A Group To View Assignemnt
+# How To Enroll Into A Group To View Assignment

-For some courses such as COMP 2714: Relational Database, you may need to join a group within your class to complete group assignments.
+For some courses at BCIT, you may need to join a group within your class to complete group assignments.

 1. From the landing page, **Click** on the relevant course that you need to join a group for.